Reading progress: 0 percent

 Beyond the Margins: Women in Extreme Metal's Exclusion Era

 When women take on the most aggressive, dark, or technically demanding roles in the genre, the reaction can expose how much of extreme metal’s self-image still depends on narrow expectations rather than on sound alone.
 Their presence does not weaken the form.
-It reveals where the culture has confused exclusion with intensity.
+It shows where the culture has confused exclusion with intensity.

 Recognizing that presence changes how the history reads.
 Extreme metal often presents itself as closed, uncompromising, and severe.
 Yet the continued work of people whom the scene has not always welcomed shows that its boundaries are never as natural as they claim to be.